Be the CEO of your career!

 Career growth goes a long way; mentoring plays a fundamental role in growth in any industry.

 Get mentored – Find a coach in your organization.
-Nowadays, most of the companies have an online mentoring system where you can appoint a coach for yourself based on your need and their approval without any monetary investment.
+Nowadays, most companies have an online mentoring system where you can appoint a coach for yourself based on your need and their approval without any monetary investment.
 Reap the benefits of such a system.
 If your project works in an agile framework and you are not comfortable, find a coach.
 They can share real-time experiences and you will learn a new thing.
 You have a weak nerve for public speaking, find someone to upskill yourself in this area.

-Offer mentorship – You have a knack with verbal communication?
+Offer mentorship – You have a knack for verbal communication?
 Or you are proficient in your skill?
 Then you must share the knowledge by being a mentor to needy employees.
 There is no way you can miss the golden points in your appraisal with this.
 And this will be counted as your give back to the organization.
 Also, it counts these days a lot.

 Shadowing – Shadow a colleague and learn a new skill in your leisure.
 It would hardly need 2-5 hours a week.
 You can even assist your supervisor in their work, this way you will groom yourself in leadership skills.